saad-afridi/PiazzaClone/README.md

 # Go into the backend
 cd backend

-# Create a virtual environment
+# Create and activate virtual environment (can SKIP)
-# (skip if downloading dependencies globally)
 virtualenv <virtual environment name>

-# Activate the virtual environment
-# (skip if downloading dependencies globally)
 venv\Scripts\activate.bat

 # After skipping the virtual environment setup/or not